 Other Options For Toddlers When Swim Diapers Not Allowed

 So what can you do if you book a cruise ship that completely bans swim diapers?
 One option that some families have used is to bring their own small inflatable splash tub.
 They set it up in some out-of-the-way area close enough to the pool area to seem fun, but far enough away as to not obstruct or interfere with other passengers.
 Depending on the size, it could also double at the bottom of the shower as a bathtub.

 Another option would be to simply plan to get all of your water play in while on shore.
 Such as at the public beaches and oceans.
 Indeed, this precise suggestion was made by Holland America.

 Or, similarly, families can plan to visit a beach resort on shore that allow swim diapers.
 For example, one of the most popular resorts in the Bahamas that is often frequented by cruise ship passengers is Atlantis.
 See reviews here.
 Atlantis does allow swim diapers in its pools.
 So, if you are planning to visit a resort as part of a shore excursion, you can check in advance whether it permits swim diapers.

 For more information about cruising with a baby or toddler, visit our Resource Page.

 Closing Thoughts on Best Cruises For Toddlers:

 So, here is the bottom line on swim diapers.
-Are you are in the early planning stages for a cruise and still investigating the best cruises for toddlers?
+Are you in the early planning stages for a cruise and still investigating the best cruises for toddlers?
 Then you should take a close look at one of the dozen or so ships from Disney and Royal Caribbean.
 Have you already booked a cruise on Norwegian or MSC?
 Then you should check to confirm the policy applicable to your individual ship.
-Have you already booked on another cruise line?
+Have you already booked another cruise line?
 Then you should plan ahead for making alternative arrangements.